What are Friendly Takeovers vs Hostile Takeovers?

 What is a Takeover and Why Do Takeovers Happen?

 A takeover is the purchase of a company (the target) by another company (the acquirer or bidder).
-Whether the takeover is friendly or hostile, the resulting transaction results in the merging of two companies into one.
+Whether the takeover is friendly or hostile, the resulting transaction results in the merging of the two companies into one.
 A takeover happens for several reasons, including:

 1. To realize operational efficiencies and economies of scale